Kstuteville/Emotion-NPC-Prototype/README.md

 An interactive NPC system that responds to player facial expressions, speech content, and emotional context in real time — creating dialogue that feels alive, adaptive, and narratively meaningful.

+On RTX-enabled systems, this output may be routed to NVIDIA ACE components (e.g., Audio2Face, Riva TTS) for high-fidelity speech and facial animation.

 ---

 ## Overview